EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 2. The listener endpoint retrieves the Sender ID from the header of the COSE object.
 Then, the Sender ID is used to retrieve the correct Recipient Context associated to the multicaster endpoint and used to process the request message.
 When receiving a secure multicast CoAP request message from that multicaster endpoint for the first time, the listener endpoint creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, and includes the multicaster endpoint's public key.

-3. The listener endpoint retrieves the corresponding public key of the multicaster  endpoint from the associated Recipient Context and uses it to verify the counter signature, before proceeding with the verification and decryption of the secure request message.
+3. The listener endpoint retrieves the corresponding public key of the multicaster endpoint from the associated Recipient Context.
+Then, it verifies the counter signature and unsecures the request message.

 ## Protecting the Response ## {#ssec-protect-response}